QubesOS/qubes-doc/common-tasks/device-handling.md

 Actions are applicable to every DEVICE_CLASS and expose some additional options.

 ###Listing Devices
-The `list` action lists known devices in the system. `list` accepts VM-names to narrow down listed devices. <!--TODO: are specified VMs searched for AVAILABLE or also attached devices?
-Would after `qvm-usb a work sys-usb:1-1` the command `qvm-usb l work` yield any result?-->
+The `list` action lists known devices in the system. `list` accepts VM-names to narrow down listed devices.
+Devices available in, as well as attached to the named VMs will be listed.

 `list` accepts two options: